|

 Visiting The Vatican

 If there were awards for the most crowded tourist attractions in Rome, the Vatican would certainly take home the prize.
-The Vatican holds significance both historically and in present-day, making the lines exceptionally long and quite frankly overwhelming if you don’t plan ahead.
+The Vatican holds significance both historically and in the present day, making the lines exceptionally long and quite frankly overwhelming if you don’t plan.

 Thankfully, online tickets are also available if purchased in advance, and I definitely recommend you take that option.
-Vatican tickets vary significantly on price, depending on if you want to only skip the entry line, or if you prefer a guided tour.
+Vatican tickets vary significantly in price, depending on whether you want to only skip the entry line or if you prefer a guided tour.
 Entrance to St. Peter’s Basilica is free and does not require a reservation, but you will still need to go through metal detectors before entering.

 Personally, I chose the cheapest option, which included skipping the line for the Vatican and the Sistine Chapel.
 Like with the Colosseum, you will also need to book at least a day in advance and choose a specific time slot for your visit.
 A Vatican Museum tour is also a possibility, and several companies offer private and group tours.